Find Affordable College Courses

 11 Yearly Graduations

 University at Buffalo is the 13th most popular school in the nation for students seeking a master's degree in pharmacology.
 Each year, around 32,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to pharmacology majors at University at Buffalo.
-About 55% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 11 people received their master's degree in pharmacology from University at Buffalo.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 57% were women.
+Those who complete their master's degree in pharmacology at University at Buffalo make a median salary of 53,876.

 11 Yearly Graduations